Dispatches

 They route intelligently.

 The reason right-sizing works is that the price difference between tiers is enormous and the capability difference for most tasks is small.
-As of June 2026, Anthropic's Haiku 4.5 runs $1 input and $5 output per million tokens; Sonnet 4.6 is $3/$15; Opus 4.8 is $5/$25.
+As of June 2026, Anthropic's prices per 1 million tokens:

 Peer-reviewed research (RouteLLM, ICLR 2025) showed more than 85% cost reduction on a benchmark while preserving 95% of flagship quality.
-Production teams report 40 to 85 percent bill reductions from intelligent model routing with no visible quality loss.
+Production teams report bill reductions of 40–85% from intelligent model routing with no visible quality loss.

 Most classification, extraction, and simple summarisation tasks do not require the premium tier.
-Paying for it anyway is not optimisation; it is fiscal nihilism.
+Paying for it anyway is fiscal nihilism.

 They kill bad pilots fast.